tywalch/electrodb/README.md

 ```

 ### Indexes With Sort Keys
 When using indexes with Sort Keys, that should be expressed as an index *with* an `sk` property.
 If you don't wish to use the Sort Key in your model, but it does exist on the table, simply use an empty for the `composite` property.
-An empty array is still very useful useful, and opens the door to more query opportunities and access patterns like [collections](#collections).
+An empty array is still very useful, and opens the door to more query opportunities and access patterns like [collections](#collections).

 ```javascript
 // ElectroDB interprets as index *having* SK, but this model doesnt assign any composite attributes to it.